kyprifog/ballista/README.md

 Ballista can be deployed in [Kubernetes](https://kubernetes.io/), or as a standalone cluster using [etcd](https://etcd.io/) for discovery.

+## Architecture Diagram

+The following diagram highlights some of the integrations that will be possible with this unique architecture.
+Note that not all components shown here are available yet.

 ![Ballista Architecture Diagram](docs/ballista-architecture.png)

 ## How does this compare to Apache Spark?